Fight Background Check Errors with Background Check Lawyers.

 What is the Fair Credit Reporting Act?

-Background check errors are the consequence of a fast and furious data industry that depends largely on the ability of monstrously large corporations to gather, process, and report data for tens of millions of individuals on a rolling basis.
+Background check errors are the result of a fast and furious data industry that relies on monstrously large corporations to gather, process, and report data for approximately 200 million consumers on a rolling basis.

 Your Rights Under the FCRA

-This federal law gives you the right to
+In addition, it gives you the right to:

 - review your background check at the time that it’s run